Five Reasons to "Fall" in Love with the South

 Festivals

 Some argue that summer is festival season in the South, while others claim it's fall.
-So, we will settle it for once and all: Fall is the definitive festival season.
+So, we will settle it for once and all: fall is the definitive festival season.

 Just take a look.